Back to Blog

 Observability is a feature

 Every shipment, payment, and driver action emits structured events.
-Our team monitors latency, error rates, and dispatch quality 24 hours a day.
+Our team monitors latency, error rates, and dispatch quality 24 hours a day on the same kind of dashboards you see glowing in the background of every LogiX engineering room.
 When something goes wrong, we usually know before the customer does.